 Mosquito season in Thailand typically coincides with the rainy season, which generally lasts from May to October.
 During this time, the humidity and moisture levels are higher, creating ideal breeding conditions for mosquitoes.

 However, mosquitoes can be present year-round in Thailand, particularly in areas with standing water or high humidity.

 What About Diseases?

 You shouldn’t worry too much about tropical diseases transmitted by mosquitoes in Thailand but visit a doctor if you feel not quite right and just for peace of mind.

 The risk of getting a tropical disease is considered low.
 But some mosquitoes in Thailand can transmit dengue fever.

 If you need more information on diseases from mosquito bites, check with your local doctor.

-If you feel like that you would rather not risk it please know that mosquitoes are more active during the rainy season that lasts from June to September.
+If you feel that you would rather not risk it please know that mosquitoes are more active during the rainy season which lasts from June to September.